Radisson Blu Bamako attack: Background

-Following the Libyan civil war, many ethnic Tuareg who had fought for the Gaddafi government and the rebels took their weapons and left for Azawad (a region in Northern Mali that the National Movement for the Liberation of Azawad (MNLA) wants to be an independent state).
-Following several previously failed Tuareg rebellions, the MNLA managed to take over the area and declare independence.
+Following the 2011 Libyan civil war, many ethnic Tuareg (who had fought both for and against the Gaddafi government) militants left Libya for Azawad,a region in Northern Mali for which the National Movement for the Liberation of Azawad (MNLA) sought recognition as an independent state.
+Following several previously failed Tuareg rebellions, the MNLA seized the area and declared independence.
 However, the secular movement was soon overrun by Islamist-oriented groups such as the MOJWA and the Ansar Dine.
-The French launched a military operation that ousted the rebels, with additional military support from the Economic Community of West African States (ECOWAS).
-However, simmering tensions and irregular incidents continued to occur.
-The Macina Liberation Front is a new jihadist group operating in central and southern Mali led by the radical Muslim cleric Amadou Kouffa, a strong proponent of strict Islamic law in Mali.
-The group draws most of its support from the Fulani ethnic group, who are found across the Sahel region.
-Kouffa is a close ally of Ansar Dine leader Iyad ag Ghali.
-A Human Rights Watch report said the Macina Liberation Front militants had carried out serious abuses in parts of central Mali since January and killed at least five people they accused of being aligned to the government.
-The group has attacked police and military, particularly in the Mopti region, most recently killing three soldiers in Tenenkou in August.
-The Malian military recently arrested Alaye Bocari, a man they say was a key MLF financier and Kouffa's right-hand man.
+The French launched a military operation that ousted the rebels with additional military support from the Economic Community of West African States (ECOWAS).
+However, simmering tensions between secular and jihadist factions resulted in continued violence and political unrest.

+The Macina Liberation Front (MLF), a jihadist group founded in 2015 and affiliated with Ansar Dine, began operating in central and southern Mali.
+They were led by the radical Muslim cleric Amadou Kouffa, a close ally of Ansar Dine leader Iyad ag Ghali and a strong proponent of strict Islamic law in Mali.
+The group drew most of its support from the Fulani ethnic group from across the Sahel region.
+A Human Rights Watch report accused the MLF militants of human rights abuses in parts of central Mali since January 2015, and had allegedly executed at least five individuals the MLA alleged were allies of the Malian the government.
+The MLA attacked police and military, particularly in the Mopti region, most recently killing three soldiers in Tenenkou in August, 2015.
+On November 16, The Malian military announced the arrest of Alaye Bocari, allegedly a key MLF financier and Kouffa's right-hand man.